A Linear Fractional Transformation Model and Calibration Method for Light Field Camera: Light Field Model

-In essence, the construction of an $\mathbf{H}_\alpha$ matrix is pivotal in characterizing MLA, a process that necessitates only two supplementary parameters: the micro-lenses center and $\alpha$.
-Consequently, the entire projection model is decoupled, and the calibration of the main lens and the MLA can be implemented separately.
+The construction of $\mathbf{H}_\alpha$ introduces only two supplementary parameters beyond the standard camera model: the microlens center $(m_x, m_y)^T$ and the LFT coefficient $\alpha$.
+Crucially, both can be estimated directly from raw image features via a closed-form least-squares solution (see Section~\ref{sec:analytical_solution}), without participating in the joint nonlinear optimization of the main lens parameters.
+Consequently, the entire projection model is decoupled, and the calibration of the main lens and the MLA can be carried out independently.
+Table~\ref{tab:lft_parameters} summarizes all parameters to be calibrated.